Home | Browse Topics | Criminal & traffic law | Bullying, harassment and sexual harm | Applying for a restraining order

 • You’ll then sum up your case, stating why a Restraining Order should be made, based on the evidence given and your understanding of the law.

-• The respondent also sums up, stating why a Restraining Order shouldn’t be made or suggesting changes to the special conditions that you’re asking for should the order be granted.
+• The respondent also sums up, stating why a Restraining Order shouldn’t be made or suggesting changes to the special conditions that you’re asking for if the order is granted.

 • The judge’s decision